 If you're a single woman over 25, you've been fed a bill of goods about "how to find a man".
 You've been told that if you want to find Mr. Right, you need get out there and date.
 More importantly, you need to date all the time.

 Unfortunately, our culture reinforces this idea.
 It's based on the belief that dating, like everything else, is a numbers game—the more men you date, the better your chances for meeting your perfect partner.

 But the idea of "the more the merrier" isn't a good rule to follow, especially when it comes to meeting men.
-Like over-eating, over-dating can be bad for you.
-Let's face it, it's hard enough being single, do you really need the added pressure of thinking you should constantly be going out with men?
+Like overeating, over-dating is bad for you.
+Let's face it, it's hard enough being single, but do you really need the added pressure of thinking you should constantly be going out with men?

 If you're an "over-dater," you've bought into the belief that it's better to do something than do nothing.
 You may even believe that the time you spend not dating is time wasted.
-That's no way to live.
+But let me tell you—that's no way to live.

-Dating is important; you don't want to just sit home and wait for Mr. Right to knock on the door.
-But there's a healthy balance to find between action and inaction.
-Finding love is not a numbers game; it's about quality rather than quantity.
+Dating is important.
+You don't want to just sit home and wait for Mr. Right to knock on the door, but healthy dating requires striking a balance between action and inaction.
+Finding love is not a numbers game; it's about quality and presence rather than quantity.

 If you're over-dating, don't be afraid to go on a dating diet.
 Stop filling yourself up with low-quality dates that will never go anywhere.
 Take your time and carefully pick a quality man who will satisfy you and not leave you hungry for more.